Meet Our Camp Staff

 Our Camp Leaders are year-round KIDS for the BAY staff members who teach our school-based programs in local elementary schools, lead nature-based field trips and train classroom teachers during the school year.
 Additional Camp Leaders also join us each summer.
 KIDS for the BAY’s Camp Leaders are all college graduates and have multiple years of experience teaching environmental education in various settings.
 We also hire several Summer Camp Assistant Leaders each summer.
 Please click here for current positions open.

 The summer months provide the opportunity for KIDS for the BAY staff to do what they love the most — be in the outdoors with campers!
-Please read below to learn about each of our amazing Camp Staff members and to find out why they love what they do.
+Please read below to learn about each of our amazing Camp Staff members for summer 2021, and to find out why they love what they do.

 Summer Camp Leader